SWAT-engineering/dan-design/c-struct-style/c-struct-based.md

 We can modularize programs by having parametric user-defined types:

 ```
-struct MustBeOfCertainAge(int age){
+struct MustBeOfCertainAge(int ageLimit){
 	u8[20] name
-	u8 age ? (this == age)
+	u8 age ? (this == ageLimit)
 }
 ```

 In this case, `MustBeOfCertainAge` acts as a constructor receiving one integer argument.

-We can use this definition, for instance, at a field definition:
+In order to build parsers conforming to this definition we need to parameterize the construction of values of this type.
+Consider, for instance, this field declaration:

 ```
 MustBeOfCertainAge person(18)